USA Hockey, women reach agreement; seek growth for sport - News 12 Now

 After more than a year of negotiations over wages and equitable support, players announced March 15 that they’d boycott the International Ice Hockey Federation Women’s World Championship if significant progress wasn’t made toward an agreement.
 The sides met for 10-plus hours in person last week and continued conversations before finally agreeing to a deal.

-Duggan said she was concerned about not being on the ice to begin the tournament.
+Duggan said it was possible the original team wouldn’t be on the ice for the tournament.

 “That was a reality from Day One,” Duggan said.
-“We put that on the line and we made a promise to ourselves that until we reached an agreement that we thought was acceptable and we had made progress, that was a realization that maybe we wouldn’t be there.”
+“We put that on the line.”

 Over the course of the public dispute, unions from the NHL, NFL, NBA and Major League Baseball and 16 U.S. senators voiced support for the players.
 NHL agent Allan Walsh tweeted that men’s players were considering boycotting their world championship in solidarity if a deal didn’t get done.

+The senators’ letter noted the $6,000 that players earn around the Olympics and USA Hockey’s $3.5 million annual spending on the men’s national team development program.

-It took until almost the last minute, but a deal did get done that includes the formation of a women’s high performance advisory group with current and former players — like Hockey Canada has had for some time.
-The group’s goal is to advance girl’s and women’s hockey programing, marketing, promotion and fundraising to augment existing grassroots programs.
+The deal includes the formation of a women’s high performance advisory group with current and former players — like Hockey Canada has had for some time.
+The group’s goal is to advance girls’ and women’s hockey programing, marketing, promotion and fundraising to augment existing grassroots programs.

 “That’s an instrumental part in the contract,” Lamoureux-Davidson said.
-“It’s going to be important to not just sign a deal and be done with it but to continue to grow the sport and to market our sport and market the players and it’s just going to create numbers at the grassroots level that I think players want to see and USA Hockey wants to see.
-That’s going to be a big part in just growing the game still.”
+“It’s going to be important to not just sign a deal and be done with it but to continue to grow the sport and to market our sport and market the players.
+It’s just going to create numbers at the grassroots level that I think players want to see and USA Hockey wants to see.”

 Follow Hockey Writer Stephen Whyno on Twitter at http://www.twitter.com/SWhyno .